HVAC Pay Per Call: Pros and Cons of Pay Per Lead Advertising

 Red Flags of Certain Pay Per Call Companies

-One thing you don’t want to do when partnering with a pay per call company is sign a long-term contract.
+One thing you don’t want to do when partnering with a pay-per-call company is sign a long-term contract.
 This is a red flag as it ensures the company that they get their money before they have delivered any results or proof of success.
 Trustworthy, professional companies who care about providing reliable results for their customers will let their services speak for themselves.
 They should be proud to display a track record of their proven success with past and current clients.

 Secondly, be aware that costs that seem too good to be true probably are.
 For example, if marketers are selling their leads for as low as $1, it might be an indication that their business strategy is quantity over quality.
 This means that you could be paying for anything from spam, wrong numbers, or resold leads from months ago.
 Your money should be going towards real, exclusive leads that have the potential of turning into customers.

 Shared leads can be a red flag as there’s a high chance you’ll be spending a lot for leads that never turn into customers.
-Because the leads are being sold to multiple companies, it creates a competition that often results in a bidding war.
+Because the leads are being sold to multiple companies, it creates competition that often results in a bidding war.
 After paying your hard-earned money for the lead, the last thing you want is to fight for it.
-It simply increases the chance of low quality leads being forwarded rather than exclusive leads that have a much higher chance of turning into new customers.
+It simply increases the chance of low-quality leads being forwarded rather than exclusive leads that have a much higher chance of turning into new customers.

 Pay Per Call Best Practices for Best Results

 The best thing you can do is answer your phone.
 As you know, simply listening to your phones ring will not be enough to close the deal.
-Plus, not being present when a potential client calls is not a good impression and could send that person to a different business quick.
+Plus, not being present when a potential client calls is not a good impression and could send that person to a different business quickly.
 Having a quick response rate and excellent customer service is a great way to make the most of your lead generation efforts.

 In order to ensure your clients are having a positive experience with your HVAC business, it’s essential to train your technicians on effective customer support strategies.
-Informing clients on current promotions, communication from start to finish about the process, being punctual and something as simple as wearing shoe covers can go a long way in making a great impression on customers and keep them coming back for years.
+Informing clients on current promotions, communication from start to finish about the process, being punctual, and something as simple as wearing shoe covers can go a long way in making a great impression on customers and keep them coming back for years.

 Whichever marketing company or strategy you choose, make sure you know the intentions and expectations of the company align with your business goals.
 Speaking to past and current clients, getting data on conversions rates and proven track records of success is a great way to get to know the company before making a decision.
 After putting in the time and effort to ensure you have the best chance for closing the deals of leads through customer support training, you’ll be well on your way to building a more successful business with even more satisfied clients.